We Are Fueled by Gratitude.

 Endowment / Permanently Restricted Gifts – An endowment is a permanent asset of Lake Street Church that is invested to earn capital appreciation and is established in accordance with the Lake Street Church Investment Policy.
 The money to build the endowment can come from many sources including bequests and outright gifts.
 An Endowment Fund may be started with a minimum of $10,000 and, if restricted, must be approved by the Board of Lake Street Church prior to acceptance.
 As the majority of endowments are created to maintain perpetuity, the church limits the payouts in order to have a continual, permanent stream of money.

 Annual Pledge – An annual pledge drive is conducted in the fall of each year and is very instrumental in the creation of the following fiscal year’s budget.
 All members and long-term friends are asked to pledge.
+If you choose to use online pledging, please click here.

 Cash – An easy and welcome way to make a current or future gift.